Laser Etching Metal: How To Etch Metal & Which Materials You Can Etch

 - Metal compatibility: You can etch various metals, such as steel, aluminum, copper, gold, silver, titanium, and brass.
 Steel and aluminum are the easiest metals to etch with lasers.

 - Etching techniques: There are two etching techniques depending on the laser type.
 Fiber lasers can etch metals directly by adjusting the laser settings.
 CO2 lasers can etch metals indirectly by applying and cleaning sprays.

 Laser etching metal is pretty handy for brands and part manufacturers.
 If you look around you, you’ll see bar codes, UDIs, logos, and pictures that were etched by lasers.

 For these particular markings, etching is better than engraving – which we’ll explain in this article.
 Metal laser etching is faster, cheaper, and has higher contrast than laser engraving metal.
 Also, etching retains part integrity better than engraving.

 Material-wise, you can laser metal etch steel, aluminum, anodized aluminum, gold, silver, copper, brass, titanium, and more.

 On the other hand, CO2 lasers need an etching spray to etch metals.
 This laser etching technique also works with fiber lasers, although it’s seldom necessary.
 We’ll explain both laser etching techniques later in this article, and we have also previously written about the best lasers for etching and engraving metal.

 - What Is the Difference Between Laser Etching, Laser Engraving, and Laser Marking Metal?

-- How to Etch Metals With a CO2 Laser
+- How to Etch Metals With a Laser Engraver

 What is Laser Etching on Metal?